 That makes your newsletter an excellent foundation upon which to build a long-term career.

 To start growing your list of organic subscribers, put the newsletter sign-up link in the front and back matter (on the same page as THE END) of every book you write.
 While slow to accumulate, people who join the list organically tend to be your most engaged subscribers.
-You can also build your list more rapidly by entering giveaways or cross promotions; visit the resources page for services you can use.
+You can also build your list more rapidly by entering giveaways or cross promotions; visit the curated promo site page for services you can use.
 Such subscribers are referred to as non-organic, since they aren’t familiar with your writing prior to joining your list.